-- When you prepare the mashed potatoes, try to keep them from getting too runny, again, so the filling does not leak out of the mushrooms while cooking.
-I recommend to mash the potatoes very well first with a masher to remove as much of the lumps as you can.
-Then, add some almond milk a bit at the time until you reach a creamy texture that holds well together.
+- When you prepare the mashed potatoes, try to keep them from getting too runny, again, so the filling does not leak.
+Mash the potatoes first with a masher to remove as much lumps as you can and then, add some plain almond milk, 1 tbsp at the time, until you reach a creamy texture, but that still holds well together.

 - You can stuff the mushrooms using a spoon, but it is so much easier (and the result looks better) to use a plastic bag.